lalaithan/programming-journal/README.md

 - [August 5, 2020 (Ruby - AAO)](#august-5-2020)
 - [August 4, 2020 (Ruby - CW)](#august-4-2020)
 - [August 3, 2020 (Ruby - CW)](#august-3-2020)

 ---

+## October 15, 2020

+### Ruby

+#### App Academy Open > Full Stack Online - Intro to Programming > Advanced Problems > Vowel Ciper

+> Write a method `vowel_cipher` that takes in a string and returns a new string where every vowel becomes the next vowel in the alphabet.

+##### Final Working Solution

+Since there aren't many vowels to store, a hash named `changes` can be used to store what each vowel should change to.
+There is still a need to store all the `vowels` into a string to use as a check.
+Store an enumeration into a variable called `new_word`.
+To set up the enumeration, run the `split` method on the incoming `string` value, dividing at every character.
+Run the `map` method on the resulting array and name each value `char`.
+Use an `ifelse` statement to check if `char` is also in `vowels`.
+If it isn't, then return the value of `char` (to be stored in the string `new_word`).
+If it is, use `char` to locate the value the new letter should be in `changes` and return the value of `char`.
+At the conclusion of the method, run `new_word`

+---